American Physical Society Sites|APS|Journals|Physics Magazine

 APS strives to provide access to its journals to scientists in developing countries.

-The electronic Journals Delivery Service (eJDS) is a tool that allows scientists at institutions in least developed or low-income countries to access current scientific literature, mainly in the fields of physics and mathematics.
+The electronic Journals Delivery Service (eJDS) is a tool that allows scientists at institutions in the least developed or low-income countries to access current scientific literature, mainly in the fields of physics and mathematics.
 The service requires registration and is cost-free.
-The articles are sent as email attachments so as to reach individual scientists who do not have access to sufficient bandwidth to download material from the Internet in a timely manner and/or cannot afford the connection.
+The articles are sent as email attachments so as to reach individual scientists who do not have access to sufficient bandwidth to download material in a timely manner and/or cannot afford the connection.
 APS journal articles are available through eJDS, which is administered by the Abdus Salam International Centre for Theoretical Physics (ICTP).
 It is run by the Marie Curie Library, with the participation of leading scientific publishing societies and companies.

 electronic Journals Delivery Service (eJDS)